ast0414/GT-ECE4782-LAB-DL/README.md

 ***Maintained by Sungtae An <stan84@gatech.edu>***

-In this series of tutorials, we will learn how to implement a varity of Neural Networks by using PyTorch with the example problems of healthcare domain.
+In this series of tutorials, we will learn how to implement a varity of Neural Networks by using PyTorch with the example problems of biosystems and healthcare domain.

+You may install [PyTorch](https://pytorch.org/get-started/locally/) locally to run Jupyter Notebooks at your side.

 We will briefly cover the following topics: